Code-the-Dream-School/node-essentials/lessons/lesson7-prisma.md

 3. **Database transactions for data consistency** - Critical when multiple database operations must succeed or fail together.
 For example, when a user registers, you want to create their account AND their welcome tasks atomically.
 If creating the tasks fails, you don't want a user account without tasks—transactions ensure both succeed or both fail.

-4. **Batch operations (createMany, updateMany)** - When you need to create or update many records at once (like importing data, bulk updates, or initializing default data), batch operations are much faster than looping through individual create/update calls.
+4. **Batch operations (createMany, updateMany, deleteMany)** - When you need to create, update, or delete many records at once (like importing data, bulk updates, cleanup operations, or initializing default data), batch operations are much faster than looping through individual create/update/delete calls.
 They reduce database round trips and improve performance significantly.

 5. **Raw SQL basics with $queryRaw** - Sometimes Prisma's query builder can't express what you need, like complex text search with relevance ranking, advanced JOINs, or database-specific features.
 Raw SQL gives you the power to write custom queries while still using Prisma's connection management and security features.